krokane/chatDB/README.md

 # required packages
 argparse
-logging
+,logging
-nltk
+,nltk
-pandas
+,pandas
-psycopg2
+,psycopg2
-os
+,os
-random
+,random
-re
+,re
-sys
+,sys
-time
+,time
-collections
+,collections
-sqlalchemy
+,sqlalchemy

-These packages can be installed using pip in your command line (example syntax: pip install pandas)
+These packages can be installed using pip in your command line (example syntax: '''pip install pandas''')

 # to run the program:
 navigate to your chatDB.py file using cd in the command line (example syntax: cd desktop/dsci551)